secondRZ/swe-interview/topics/unity-and-game-dev.md

   * Select the object that the script will control in the Hierarchy Window.
 Add Component -&gt; New Script -&gt; Name the script \(one word, camel case with capital first letter, as it will be the class name\) -&gt; hit enter.
 Make sure to move the script to the **Scripts** folder \(Unity stores it in the main **Assets** folder by default.\)
   * After saving the script, also hit Cmd + S in Unity to save the scene.
+  * You can add the same script to multiple objects.

 * **UnityEngine**